BCDevOps/StorageMigration/CrossClusterDataSteps.md

 `Edit` Access to a pre-existing OpenShift namespace on *Cluster A*
   - Existing PVC (source)
-  - pvc-migrator successfully built in cluster
+  - pvc-migrator successfully built in cluster-tools environment

 `Edit` Access to a namespace within *Cluster B*
   - Pre-Created PVC suited for the destination (size/storageClass/etc)
-  - pvc-migrator successfully built in cluster
+  - pvc-migrator successfully built in cluster-tools environment

 [Step Overview](#Step-Overview)